DBNess/nyc-bucket-list/README.md

 * Burger Joint at Le Parker Meridien
 * Candle Cafe
 * Caracas Arepas Bar
+* City Bakery - *hot chocolate! deliciously intense + has a gigantic homemade marshmallow on top*
 * Grimaldi's
 * Harry's Cafe for brunch, and for steak
 * Ivo & Lulu - *be sure to BYOB*